-Teachers … Here is an opportunity to start a freedom dialogue among your students.
-Potentially a club could be formed with adult supervision to monitor the blog and praise the language and acts of caring that promote freedom inside your school or homeschool community.
-The questions provided at the end of our book are perfect for this blog!
+The questions provided below are perfect for this blog!
 Students would have opportunity for leadership roles within this club and the ability to name their club.
 Possibly, student reporters could be chosen from each class to bring the good news to those overseeing the blog.
 There is no limit to the positive outcomes this blog could promote.
 Veterans or active duty military could be invited in to give the students accolades or awards for their FREEDOM BLOG accomplishments!

 Let the caring ideas begin!

 Let the 1947 Freedom Train inspire and challenge children to join together in an unprecedented way.
 Today’s children can lead, problem solve, and ensure that those in new generations learn about the American freedoms that are protected by the great historical documents that were carried on the 1947 Freedom Train.

 Children can think about the following tangible things to do for the people in their lives that can help promote respect towards others and continue to appreciate the true meaning and importance of freedom in each area of their daily lives.
 Children can be encouraged to think, act and blog about the following questions: (You can copy & paste these questions below onto your school blog)

 How did you become a friend to someone who was bullied today?